-If you do not see the expected policies / application applied then you can check the Sync status in same page.
+If you do not see the expected policies/applications applied, then you can check the Sync status on the same page.
 You can force sync as well from here.

 - Go to Settings > Access Work and School